 However, if you plan on working in a hospital for a long time, completing a 4-year Bachelor’s degree program would be a wiser choice.
 A lot of employers prefer RNs who possess a BSN degree, particularly those in research and administrative positions.

 Test out of Courses

 One way you can get into nursing faster is by testing out of courses.
-Achieve Test Prep allows you to earn credit by exam and allows you to shorten class duration time to complete required courseware more quickly.
+Many schools and allow you to shorten the time in school by testing out of certain classes.